 What’s the plan?

-Again, these might seem like mundane and non-sexy matters when your in love, but learn from other couples.
+Again, these might seem like mundane and non-sexy matters when you’re in love, but learn from other couples.

 Financial issues are the most common relationship problem many couples face, and it pays to be prepared from the start.